matthewfeickert/talk-CHEP-2019/talk.md

 ---
 # Summary of Invited Talk Information and Guidelines

-Form the CHEP page on [Instructions to speakers](https://indico.cern.ch/event/773049/page/17867-instructions-to-speakers)
+From the CHEP page on [Instructions to speakers](https://indico.cern.ch/event/773049/page/17867-instructions-to-speakers)

 - Topic: [Likelihood preservation and statistical reproduction of searches for new physics](https://indico.cern.ch/event/773049/contributions/3476143/)
    - [ATL-PHYS-PUB-2019-029](https://cds.cern.ch/record/2684863)